 Wellness Your Way Workshop

-This workshop is psychoeducational and focused on mental health recovery.
-Utilizing the nine dimensions of wellness, this workshop will provide tools and skills needed to promote symptom management, resiliency, and a supportive environment for recognizing the maximum ways to improve the “whole person.”
-Facilitated by Alisia Hansell & Erica Sotilleo
+This interactive workshop is designed for students interested in learning more about mental health and improving overall wellness.
+Students will learn strategies needed to promote recovery, resiliency, and a supportive environment for recognizing the maximum ways to improve the “whole person.”
+There will be a variety of topics grounded in positive psychology.
+Facilitated by Alisia Hansell.

 If you are feeling disempowered in whatever way you define that, use this resource!
 This workshop is intended to empower you whether you attend once or multiple times, whatever your needs are.
 Quotes and brief readings will be used to guide each week’s focus, and the goal is to help you feel stronger and more confident.
 You got this!
 Facilitated by Dr. Brandy Smith & Kareema Smith.

 This drop-in workshop derives from Dialectical Behavioral Therapy.
 The overall goal of the workshop is to make meaningful life changes while cultivating self-acceptance.
 We will provide education in the areas of mindfulness, distress tolerance, interpersonal effectiveness, and emotion regulation.
 The workshop will also attend to ways DBT skills can aid in coping with challenges unique to COVID-19 and social distancing, while also discussing ways DBT can be helpful in managing a broad range of emotional experiences.
 Facilitated by Carolyn Miller & Adria Hickson.